ljonesdesign/INLS161-2021-spring/docs/02-commandline.md

 opal.ils.unc.edu/~<onyen>
 ```

+**NOTE: It looks like permissions may have already been set when your account was set up.
+If you don't see forbidden, then we probably will not need to set permissions.**

 You should see **Forbidden** message.
 That is good; that means you have an account, and you need to reset permissions.

 Darth Vader **does not** have an account on opal, so he **can't be found**: <https://opal.ils.unc.edu/~darthv>